legeartisgames/optim/docs/theory/Matrix_calculus.md

 $$
 \Vert x \Vert_p = \Big(\sum_{i=1}^n |x_i|^p\Big)^{1/p}.
 $$
 There are two very important special cases.
-The infinity norm, or Chebyshev norm is defined as the element of the maximal absolute value:
+The infinity norm, or Chebyshev norm, is defined as the element of the maximal absolute value:
 $$
 \Vert x \Vert_{\infty} = \max_i | x_i|
 $$